 Everyone knows what a blueberry is, right?
 But what you might be surprised that there are >30 different types of blueberries worldwide, each with their own flavor, color, and most importantly, nutritional values.
-In the past decade, blueberries became easily available to the consumers, something that tripled blueberry consumption worldwide.
+In the past decade, blueberries became easily available to consumers, something that tripled blueberry consumption worldwide.
 No wonder people love blueberries, they are tasty, and there are endless ways to enjoy them.
+But how many know the difference between blueberry and bilberry?

 Blueberries that you find in grocery stores and food markets are usually cultivated in farms around the world.
 The top countries producing cultivated blueberries are the USA, Canada, Poland, Germany, and Mexico.
 On the contrary, bilberries are blueberries’ exotic European cousins that grow wild in the Nordic forests.
 Bilberries, also known as European wild blueberries, are part of the same plant family as blueberries but are usually smaller in size, darker in color, and full of surprises.
 So, if you like blueberries, you will love bilberries!